 Facebook is slowly moving towards a more professional and more career oriented service.
 They have recently introduced changes to personal profiles, giving more space to work and education information.
 Employers have checked applicants on Facebook for years, and most people Google you before meetings and your Facebook profile is likely to come up in searches.

-The way people use Facebook is different to that of two years ago.
+The way people use Facebook is different to that of a few years ago.
 As you get friend requests from colleagues, customers and managers it’s no longer strictly that social network.
 This means there is a case for branding oneself on Facebook just like we have always been doing on LinkedIn.

 So let’s cut to the chase, how do you use Facebook for professional networking?